top of page

 • A piano with a loose bass bridge will have much weaker tone on one end of the bass section than the other.

-• Also check the treble bridge for serious cracking.
+• Check the treble bridge for serious cracking.

-• If piano is very old, check wooden upper bearing point for cracks.
+• If the piano is very old, check wooden upper bearing point for cracks.

 Structural integrity